Joshua Atherton: The onset of the American Revolution

 New Hampshire was one of the thirteen colonies that rebelled against British rule during the American Revolution.
-Atherton at first joined the opponents to British rule, but refused to join the local Sons of Liberty, a secret revolutionary organization created to advance the rights of the colonists and fight taxation by the British government.
-Atherton then tried to remain neutral during the Revolution, believing the colonists could not win a war with England.
-The community was offended by his stance and had him arrested in 1777, jailing him in nearby Exeter, New Hampshire.
+Although Atherton initially opposed certain British policies, he refused to join the local Sons of Liberty, a secret organization formed to advance colonial rights and resist British taxation.
+He subsequently attempted to remain neutral, believing that the colonies were unlikely to prevail in a war against Great Britain.
+His stance proved unpopular, and in 1777 he was arrested and imprisoned in nearby Exeter, New Hampshire.
+He was removed from his positions as register of probate and justice of the peace and returned to farming.
 (Note: According to the Bar Association of the State of New Hampshire c.(1905), "a writ was issued, in 1777, for his arrest, but it appears he was not arrested.")
-As a result, he was fired from his position as register of probate and justice of the peace, and he resumed farming.

-After taking an oath of allegiance to the new state of New Hampshire in 1779, Atherton started practicing law again.
-In 1782, he became the leader of the Amherst committee to help draft a state constitution.
-The next year, as a member of the New Hampshire state constitutional convention, he helped revise state laws, advocated for a bill of rights for citizens, and fought to settle former Loyalist land claims.
-He was a state senator in 1793.
+After taking an oath of allegiance to the state of New Hampshire in 1779, Atherton resumed practicing law.
+In 1782, he chaired the Amherst committee responsible for helping draft a state constitution.
+The following year, as a delegate to the New Hampshire constitutional convention, he participated in revising state laws, advocated for a bill of rights, and worked to resolve disputes involving former Loyalist land claims.
+He later served as a state senator in 1793.